 In most cases you may make this determination on a time basis.
-U.S. source income is the amount that results from multiplying your total pay (including noncash fringe benefits) by a fraction.
+U.S. source income is the amount that results from multiplying your total pay (including allowances, reimbursements other than for foreign moves and noncash fringe benefits) by a fraction.
+The numerator (top number) by a fraction.
 The numerator (top number) is the number of days you performed services within the United States.
 The denominator (bottom number) is the total number of days of service for which you are paid.

 Example.
 You are a U.S. citizen, a bona fide resident of Country A, and working as a mining engineer.
 Your salary is \$36,800 per year.
+You also receive \$5,000 cost of living allowance, \$5,000 education allowance.
+Your employment contract did not indicate that you were entitled to these allowances only while outside the United States.
+Your total pay is \$46,800.
 You work a 5-day week, Monday through Friday.
 After eliminating the period of your vacation, you have a total of 240 workdays in the year.
 You worked in the United States during the year for 6 weeks, which included 30 workdays.
 The following shows how to figure your wages paid for personal services rendered in the United States during the year.

-[Number of days worked in the U.S. during year (30) + Number of days of service during the year for which payment was made (240)] × Annual salary (\$36,800) = \$4,600.
+[Number of days worked in the U.S. during year (30) ÷ Number of days of service during the year for which payment was made (240)] × Total pay (\$46,800) = \$5,850

-Your U.S. source income is \$4,600.
+Your U.S. source income is \$5,850.